 When my kids were little, I got them their own little wallets to keep their cards in.
 They could hardly contain their excitement!
 Then, when they realized they could pick out 2, 5, even 10 books - whatever they wanted - wow!

-Please don't be a dictator at the library and tell your kids what books to check out.
-That's a great way to ruin all the fun.
+Please don’t be a dictator at the library and tell your kids what books to check out.
+That’s a great way to ruin all the fun.
+Knowing how to keep kids reading over the summer starts with letting them choose what they want to read!

-National Geographic Kids (older children)
+- National Geographic Kids (older children)

-Nat Geo Little Kids (younger children)
+- Nat Geo Little Kids (younger children)

-Ranger Rick (for animal lovers)
+- Ranger Rick (for animal and nature lovers)

-Sports Illustrated Kids
+- Sports Illustrated Kids

-Kazoo (geared toward girls)
+- Kazoo (geared toward girls)

-Jack and Jill
+- Jack and Jill

-Click (by Cricket)
+- Click (by Cricket)

 Magazines are particularly good for kids with ADHD.
 They have shorter articles and stories, lots of picture support, and don't require the reader to follow a long storyline or plot.
 It's easy to read a magazine in small doses, put it down, and pick it back up later.